dasanchez/dasanchez.github.io/posts/01_LE_Inkscape.md

 # Laser Engraving with Inkscape

-For my first post, I will outline a workflow for laser engraving using Inkscape and an Epilog Helix laser system.
+For my first post, I will outline a workflow for laser engraving using [Inkscape](https://inkscape.org) with an [Epilog Helix](https://www.epiloglaser.ca/products/legend-laser-series.htm) laser system in mind.

-My dad bought me an aluminum wallet during a trip to Japan, and shortly after joining [Newmakeit](http://www.newmakeit.com) I figured I would use the Helix to add a custom engraving to it.
-These aluminum wallets are fairly popular now- all you need is an anodized piece to do some laser engraving.]
+I have an [aluminum wallet](https://www.ogondesigns.com/en/) I love (thanks dad!), and shortly after joining [Newmakeit](http://www.newmakeit.com) I figured I would use the Helix to add a custom engraving to it.
+If you have an aluminum piece that is either anodized or powder-cated, it's ready for engraving (I may be oversimplifying things a bit).

-I love the birds motif Sigur Ros uses in some of their [artwork](https://s-media-cache-ak0.pinimg.com/originals/62/b5/76/62b57607d1e6bd04354403149f46df0e.jpg), so I set out to engrave a flock of birds and my name on the wallet.
+I'm a Sigur Rós fan and really like the birds motif they use in some of their [artwork](https://s-media-cache-ak0.pinimg.com/originals/62/b5/76/62b57607d1e6bd04354403149f46df0e.jpg), so I set out to engrave a flock of birds and my name on the wallet.

 ### Bitmap source
 I grabbed some free clipart from the web: